 As a reminder, the suit of Pentacles is driven by feminine energy and represents values related to stability, growth, and material aspects in the life of the Querent or subject of a reading.
 Scholars and academics have connected the suit of pentacles to the classical element of earth, and most of the cards from that suit embody the symbolic attributes of this element, one way or another.

-Minor Arcana card: the Five of Pentacles
+Minor Arcana: Positive elements of Five of Pentacles

 The Five of Pentacles paints a rather depressing picture in the Rider-Waite Smith Tarot deck illustration.
 The five pentacles are found within the picture of a stained glass window (probably from a church or cathedral) but the main focus of the scene is on the outside of that building.